harryzcy/UNC-COMP572-images/final/README.md

     - Then I obtain the Euclidean norm of each row using formula: <img src="https://render.githubusercontent.com/render/math?math=\sqrt{\text{red_diff}^2 %2B \text{green_diff}^2 %2B \text{blue_diff}^2}">

-    - Among all Euclidean norms, I find the smallest one and use the corresponding image for that tile.
+    - Among all Euclidean norms, I find a smallest one and use the corresponding image for that tile.

 4. Improvements: